Reviews and Comments

 I suppose you could point out that this novel was written at a time when modern fantasy novel basically meant Lord of the Rings, when a lot of these tropes were new, and with this book Le Guin literally invented the young wizard coming of age subgenre.

 You might even excuse the patriarchal society of Earthsea — including the shockingly unchallenged assertion that "women's magic" is weaker than "men's magic" — as a reflection of the patriarchal 1960's US society Le Guin wrote it in.
-Certainly, in the afterword of the edition I read, Le Guin talks about how she felt writing about a young brown-skinned teen …
+Certainly, in the afterword of the edition I read, Le Guin talks about how she felt writing about a …